 lon exchange chromatography (IEX) can be used for purification of biomolecules, such as proteins, peptides and oligonucleotides, by utilizing the difference in their surface charge.
 The biomolecules interact with the immobilized ion exchange groups with opposite charge on the chromatography resin.
-WorkBeads resins are available with sulfonate groups (WorkBeads 40S), quaternary amines (WorkBeads 40Q) or tertiary amines (WorkBeads 40 DEAE) as the ion exchange groups.
+WorkBeads resins are available with sulfonate groups (WorkBeads 40S), quaternary amines (WorkBeads 40Q) and tertiary amines (WorkBeads 40 DEAE) as the ion exchange groups.

 WorkBeads 40S is a strong cation exchanger and will bind positively charged molecules.
 WorkBeads 40Q and WorkBeads 40 DEAE are strong and weak anion exchangers respectively and will bind negatively charged molecules.
+WorkBeads 40 TREN is a multimodal anion exchanger that is positively charged below pH 9.
 The structure of the ligands used in WorkBeads 40S, WorkBeads 40Q and WorkBeads 40 DEAE are shown in Figure 1.